lucianonooijen/Personal-Website/content/recruiters.md

 Currently I am available for a project with one or more of the following techniques, or a project where these techniques can be implemented:

-* Golang, Typescript or Kotlin/Java for the back-end.
+* Golang or Typescript for the back-end.
 * ReactJS (+Redux) for the front-end
 * React Native (+Expo) for mobile
 * DevOps/Cloud automation with Linux environments